-the transmission scheduling.
+The performance of the FEC code is largely impacted by the transmission scheduling.
 For instance, sending all source packets first and then parity packets does not necessarily yield the same efficiency as sending the packets in random order.
-The packet loss distribution observed by a receiver also largely impacts the decoding performances and a given transmission scheme may yield good results for a specific loss distribution and yield catastrophic results in other circumstances.
-This work analyzes the impact of packet scheduling and loss behaviors on the performances of three FEC codes: Reed-Solomon, LDGM Staircase and LDGM Triangle.
+The packet loss distribution observed by a receiver also largely impact the decoding performances and a given transmission scheme may yield good results for a specific loss distribution and yield catastrophic results in other circumstances.
+This work analyzes the impacts of packet scheduling and loss behaviors on the performances of three FEC codes: Reed-Solomon, LDGM Staircase and LDGM Triangle.
 Thanks to this analysis, we define several recommendations on how to best use these codes, which turns out to be of utmost practical importance.
 For instance it enables to optimize the FLUTE session to a specific download environment, or on the opposite, to find transmission schemes that will behave correctly (but may be not optimally) in a wide set of different environments.

-In this work we do not consider FEC codes who are known to be covered by IPRs and for which no public domain, open-source, implementation exists.
+In this work we do not considered FEC codes who are known to be covered by IPRs and for which no public domain, open-source, implementation exists.
 In particular we will not consider TornadoTM and RaptorTM codes [4].
+This deliberate choice is likely to enlarge the usefulness of our results to a large part of the community who prefer free codes.